gvwilson/thirdbit/fiction/maddy-roo/index.md

 *Thump!*
 *Thud!*
 The third shot hit them.
-The net was made of the rough brown twince people used in their gardens.
+The net was made of the rough brown twine people used in their gardens.
 It wrapped around them,
 cutting through the fur on Maddy's cheek.
 The weights on its fringes clattered against Dockety's back.